TracksApp/tracks/tracks/doc/manual.markdown

 ### Update your old database to the new format [rake_upgrade] ###

 In a terminal, change directories so that you are inside the Tracks 1.5 directory.
-Then issue the command:
+Then issue the command to update your Tracks 1.043 database to the format required for Tracks 1.5:

 `rake db:migrate RAILS_ENV=production`